shivanpoudel/my_project/readme.md

 1. When you first get ahold of this project the first thing you must do is to open a terminal.
 Make sure that the directory is in the jetson-inference.
 Make sure you do cd jetson-inference to get into the directory.
 Next step is you have to run this code.
 "Running test: python python/car_recognition/car_recognition.py python/car_recognition/12.jpg" (The program will override the 12.jpg)
 2. Nothing is necessary to instal just make sure that the data set has the folders with the names from the labels.txt
+3. After the program has run you will find an output.jpg at the bottom and will automatically refresh as the program has run.
+(This will show the cars and their title)

 [View a video explanation here](video link) (program isn't finished there are issues)